Join the Great Dane Care Newsletter!

 There is a very wide range of dosages that you can use for your dog.
 This usually depends on your dog’s body weight and the severity of their GI issues.

-• Small dogs will need 1250 mg over 24 hour period
+• Small dogs will need 1250 mg over a 24-hour period

 • Big dogs will need 4 grams to 6 grams over a 24-hour period

-• Giant dogs will need 6 to 10 grams over a 24 hour period
+• Giant dogs will need 6 to 10 grams over a 24-hour period

 Common side effects of Tums in dogs